 India’s Cigarettes and Other Tobacco Products Act (COTPA) permits designated smoking zones in airports.
 All smoking rooms at Mumbai Airport are enclosed indoor rooms with ventilation systems and wall-mounted electric lighters.
 Smoking anywhere outside these designated zones is prohibited and carries a fine of INR 200 under COTPA.
 Maharashtra state has not increased this base penalty.

 Personal lighters and matchboxes are confiscated at the security checkpoint.
 The electric lighters inside each smoking room are the only way to light a cigarette after clearing security.
-E-cigarettes and all vaping devices are completely banned in India under the Prohibition of Electronic Cigarettes Act (PECA) 2019 — carrying one can result in a fine or imprisonment.
+E-cigarettes and all vaping devices are completely banned in India under the Prohibition of Electronic Cigarettes Act (PECA) 2019.
+The Union Health Ministry clarified in 2023 that PECA also covers personal possession (not just commercial activity), so even carrying a single device is illegal.
+First offences carry up to 1 year imprisonment plus a fine up to ₹1 lakh; repeat offences can attract up to 3 years and ₹5 lakh.

 All Smoking Zones at Mumbai Airport